2016 United States Senate election in Illinois

-The 2016 United States Senate election in Illinois was held on November 8, 2016, to elect a member of the United States Senate to represent the State of Illinois, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2016 United States Senate election in Illinois was held on November 8, 2016, to elect a member of the United States Senate to represent the State of Illinois, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states, elections to the United States House of Representatives, and various state and local elections.

-Prior to the election, Mark Kirk was considered to be the most vulnerable senator from either party seeking re-election in 2016 due to Illinois's heavy Democratic partisan balance with news networks and analysts expecting a Democratic pick-up.
+Prior to the election, incumbent senator Mark Kirk (R) was considered to be the most vulnerable senator among those seeking re-election in 2016 due to Illinois's heavy Democratic partisan balance; news networks and analysts widely expected a Democratic pickup.

-Party primary elections in Illinois were held March 15, 2016.
-Incumbent Republican U.S. Senator Mark Kirk ran for re-election to a second full term, but was easily defeated by Democratic nominee Tammy Duckworth, the U.S. representative from Illinois's 8th congressional district and a decorated combat veteran of the Iraq War.
-Duckworth became the first woman elected to the U.S. Senate from Illinois since Carol Moseley Braun in 1992.
-Despite his loss, Kirk did manage to outperform Trump in the concurrent election by around 1 percent.
+Party primary elections were held on March 15, 2016.
+Kirk lost re-election to a second full term to Tammy Duckworth, the U.S. representative from Illinois's 8th congressional district and a decorated combat veteran of the Iraq War.
+Duckworth became the first woman elected to the U.S. Senate from Illinois since fellow Democrat Carol Moseley Braun in 1992.
+Despite his loss, Kirk outperformed Trump in the concurrent presidential election by around 2 percent.
+This is the last time a senator from Illinois lost re-election.

-Election information

-The primaries and general elections coincided with those for United States President and House, as well as those for state offices.